 Mass Importing Content from LinkedIn Learning

 Additionally, you can import multiple courses from LinkedIn Learning into the platform in a single action.
 When viewing the LinkedIn Learning catalog, press the download icon in the top right corner of the page.
 For the single import, select which courses you want to import, then flag whether to import them as Central Repository content or as platform courses, and if you want to assign them to one or more catalog(s).
 Refer to the sections above in this article for more information about each import type.

 This import option does not allow you to enroll users into courses at this stage, since courses may have different types of audience.
 The massive import will be managed as a background job, with the import time depending on the number of courses you’re importing.
 Please note that each course that you import from LinkedIn Learning becomes an individual course in the platform, so if you import five LinkedIn Learning courses, you will create five courses in the platform.

 Managing LinkedIn Learning Content in Docebo

 Once you find the training material from LinkedIn Learning in the list of training materials in the Central Repository, press the edit icon in the object’s row to edit the details of the training material, as desired.

 When configuring the content View Mode, be aware that, according to the LinkedIn Learning security standard, if the imported course includes quizzes, those will not be shown in the course player when the course is played with the Play In Line, Play in Lightbox and Fullscreen view modes on desktop and with the Fullscreen view mode on tablets.
 For the best experience, always set the View Mode to New Window.
-New Window view is imperative if the course you have imported includes quizzes, then make sure to select the Play in New Window view mode so that your learners can see and access them.
+New Window view is imperative if the course you have imported includes quizzes in order for your learners to be able to see and access them.